-The importance of enacting a unified and uniform takings law cannot be overstated.
+The importance of passing a unified and uniform takings resolution cannot be overstated.
 Today, we have one law for "full takings," "physical seizures," "condemnations"-call them what you will-and another for "partial takings," "regulatory seizures," or "condemnations of uses."
-Yet there is overlap, too.
-Thus, as noted above, the Court has said that if regulations take all uses, compensation is due-perhaps because eliminating all uses comes to the same thing, in effect, as a "physical seizure," whereas eliminating most but not all uses seems not to come to the same thing.
+Yet there is overlap too.
+Thus, as noted earlier, the Supreme Court has said that if regulations take all uses, compensation is due-perhaps because eliminating all uses comes to the same thing, in effect, as a "physical seizure," whereas eliminating most but not all uses seems not to come to that.

 That appearance is deceptive, of course.
 In fact, the truth is much simpler-but only if we go about discovering it from first principles.
 If "property" signifies not only the underlying estate but all legitimate uses that by right can be made of it, then any government action that takes any one of those uses or rights is, by definition, a taking-requiring compensation for any financial losses the owner may suffer as a result.
 The issue is really no more complicated than that.
 There is no need to distinguish "full" and "partial" takings: every condemnation, whether full or partial, is a taking.
 Indeed, the use taken is taken "in full."
 Imagine that the property were converted to dollars-100 dollars, say.
-Would we say that if the government took all 100 dollars there was a taking, but if it took only 50 of the 100 dollars there was not a taking?
+Would we say that if the government took all 100 dollars that there was a taking, but if it took only 50 of the 100 dollars that there was not a taking?
 Of course not.
-Yet that is what we say under the Court's modern regulatory takings doctrine: as one justice put it, "takings law is full of these 'all-or-nothing' situations."
+Yet that is what we say under the Court's modern regulatory takings doctrine: as Justice Antonin Scalia put it in his opinion for the Court in the Lucas decision, "Takings law is full of these 'all-or-nothing' situations."

 That confusion must end.
-Through legislation specifying the rights of property owners, Congress needs to make it clear that compensation is required whenever government eliminates common law property rights and an owner suffers a financial loss as a result-whether the elimination results from regulation or from outright condemnation.
+Through a resolution specifying the rights of property owners, Congress needs to make it clear that compensation is required whenever government eliminates common-law property rights and an owner suffers a financial loss as a consequence-whether the elimination results from regulation or from outright condemnation.